 And yet she smiles.
-Gang raped numerous times as a child, forced into pick pocketing, caned until unconscious, sold to a Madame, Hajera Begum’s life has little that would give cause to smile.
+Gang-raped numerous times as a child, forced into pickpocketing, caned until unconscious, sold to a Madame, Hajera Begum’s life has little that would give cause to smile.
 Yet she smiles.
 She cries too.
-Not because of the gang rapes, or the beating, or the many years she lives in the streets as a rag picker, but when she remembers that a man who worked at an NGO refused to work in her team because she was a sex worker.
+Not because of the rapes, or the beatings, or the years she lived on the streets as a rag picker, but when she remembers that a man who worked at an NGO refused to be part of her team because she was a sex worker.

-Hajera decided she would make sure it was different for others like her.
-She had previously set up a self-help group for sex workers, but eventually, with the help of some university students and other friends and a generous journalist, set up an orphanage for abandoned children.
-Most are the children of sex workers, some of drug addicts, a few are children of parents who simply cannot afford to keep them.
-Hajera and her thirty children live in five small rooms near Adabor Market 16, on the edge of Dhaka.
-Run entirely by volunteers, she pays for only one member of staff, the cook.
-“What would I do with a salary?” she says.
-“We share what food we have.
-I have a roof over my head and I have my children.”
+Hajera decided she would change things for others like her.
+Previously, she had set up a support group for sex workers and eventually, with the backing of university students, friends and a generous journalist, she was able to set up an orphanage for abandoned children.
+Most are the children of sex workers, some of drug addicts and a few from parents who simply cannot afford to keep them.
+Hajera and 30 children now live in five small rooms near Adabor Market on the edge of Dhaka.

 Remarkably, Hajera is not bitter.
-While she remembers every detail of her nightmarish life, she also remembers the friends who believed in her, and helped her set up the orphanage.
-Instead of remembering that she is incapable of bearing children because of brutal unwanted sex, she basks in the warmth of the 30 children who now call her mother.
+While she remembers every detail of her nightmarish life, she also remembers the friends who believed in her and helped her establish the orphanage.
+Instead of remembering that she is unable to bear children as a result of the brutal unwanted sex, she basks in the warmth of the 30 children who now call her mother.

-As the children grow, there is greater need for money, particularly for schooling.
-Some of the students who support her have graduated and now have jobs.
-With their help this February, they initiated a Facebook campaign to raise money for the centre.
-The oldest girl Farzana is 13.
-The daughter of a mutual friend Hasna – who still works in the streets – she has just been admitted into a respectable boarding school.
-Two of the boys are also being sent to good schools.
-She has high hopes for the other children too, although she worries about Shopon who is deaf and mentally ill, but takes great pride in showing me the bunk beds she has had made, to ensure the children no longer have to sleep on the floor.
+As the children grow, there is increased need for money and schooling.
+Some students initiated a Facebook campaign to raise money for the orphanage which has helped Farzana, aged 13, the daughter of Hasna who still works on the streets, to be admitted to a respectable boarding school.
+Hajera has high hopes for the other children too, although she worries about Shopon who is deaf and mentally ill, but takes great pride in showing me the bunk beds she has had made, to ensure no one will have to sleep on the floor.

-As I look back at Hajera peering through the little window, bidding me goodbye, I realise how lucky the children are, to have her as their mother.
+As I look back at Hajera peering through the little window, bidding me goodbye, I contemplate how lucky the children are to have her as their mother.